carneades/carneades-3/doc/manual/policies.md

 ![Viewing the Policy Models](figs/pmt5.png)

 All of the proposed policies which have been modeled are displayed.
 These can be alternative policies under consideration in a policy deliberation process.
 Alongside the model of each policy, using a rule language, there is a natural language description of the policy, possibly quoting and linking to the text of some document in which the policy was proposed.
-The descriptions will be shown in your preferred language, which can be selected on the home page of the Carneades system (*not yet implemented*).
+The descriptions will be shown in your preferred language, which can be selected on the home page of the Carneades system (*Note: not yet implemented*).
 The rules of the model are shown in an easy-to-read format, generated automatically from the source code of the model, not the source code itself.

 ## Evaluating and Comparing Policies